 Soundtrack: Slowdive, “Waves”

 Since the beginning of this blog, I have tried to sing the praises of Sukyo Mahikari, the spiritual path that I’ve called my own for eleven years.
 One of my purposes in starting this blog has been to try to put out something positive about Mahikari on the Web.
-Part of the reason is that there have been many disgruntled former members posting negative things about the organization, and little effort by Mahikari members to put out alternative viewpoints.
+Part of the reason is that there have been many disgruntled former members leaving Mahikari who were posting negative things about the organization.
+There had been little effort by Mahikari members to put out alternative viewpoints, and so I felt called to do that.
 Also, I wanted to put my writing ability to service on behalf of what I believe in most strongly.

 But what I’ve posted about Mahikari is only half the story.
 It was only half of me talking.